“The experience of survival holds the key to the gravity of love.” — Enigma

 Guess whose summer break starts the last week of May and goes until the middle of August?
 WOOOOOT! 😀

-I see kayaking the Yukon as the perfect summer break adventure–challenging while not being too ambitious and able to fit within my time constraints (2-3 months).
+I see kayaking the Yukon as the perfect summer break activity–challenging while not being too ambitious and able to fit within my time constraints.

 I’ve never been to Alaska before, but I think every kid like me who grew up howling at the moon and hunting for fairies in the woods has always hankered to go.
 It’s got that dreamy, idyllic, rugged ambiance.